felipealbrecht/DeepBlue-Manual/02-data-types/02-04-genomes.md

 print server.chromosomes("hgX", user_key)
 ```

 The ```add_genome``` command also creates an annotation containing all chromosomes and theirs sizes.
-The annotation name is the same of the genome.
+The annotation name is the identical to the one of the genome.
 You can find the annotation using the [list_annotations](http://deepblue.mpi-inf.mpg.de/api.html#api-list_annotations):

 ```python
 print server.list_annotations("hgX", user_key)
 ```

-Use the commands [select_annotations](http://deepblue.mpi-inf.mpg.de/api.html#api-select_annotations) and [get_results](http://deepblue.mpi-inf.mpg.de/api.html#api-get_regions) for showing the genome annotation.
+Use the [select_annotations](http://deepblue.mpi-inf.mpg.de/api.html#api-select_annotations) and [get_results](http://deepblue.mpi-inf.mpg.de/api.html#api-get_regions) commands for obtaining genome annotation.

 ```python
 (s, chromosomes_annotation) = server.select_annotations("hgX", "hgX", None, None, None, user_key)